EnzoBnl/enzobnl/bd.md

 It help the `SparkSession` to remember not to clear the resulting `RDD[InternalRow]` of plans registered as "to cache" after their next execution.

 #### `DataFrame` vs other `Dataset[<not Row>]` steps of rows processing
+Short: DataFrame less secure but a bit faster.

 Let's compare processing steps of the `GeneratedIteratorForCodegenStage1` class that you can view by calling `.queryExecution.debug.codegen()` on a `DataFrame`

 The semantic is: